How do I value my dental practice?

-If all or part of your equipment is leased you could either transferring the arrangements to the buyer , if they are in agreement , or paying it off, which is usually most buyers preferred choice.
+If all or part of your equipment is leased you could either transfer the arrangements to the buyer, if they are in agreement or paying it off, which is usually most buyers preferred choice.

-On the other hand the seller`s solicitors should negotiate and dealing with the warranties in a way that protect the vendor and minimise their risks against potential claims in the future.
+On the other hand, the seller’s solicitors should negotiate and deal with the warranties in a way that protects the vendor and minimise their risks against potential claims in the future.

 Have all those ready and will save you time and during the selling process.

 What if I have a lease on the property?